Improving an online flagship scientific database to “best in class”

 • We therefore explored a number of solutions, including:

-• case-sensitive searching, allowing users to search using chemical symbols
+• case-sensitive searching, to understand specific chemical terms.

 • bringing in search database experts to implement a graph search, which created a contextual model between inputs (such as recognising tin as a metal, which would therefore have a link to steel, which is also a metal, but not tincture, which is a chemical process, but has the letters “tin” in it)